bitnami/containers/bitnami/ghost/README.md

       - '/path/to/ghost-persistence:/bitnami/ghost'
 ```

-### MMount host directories as data volumes using the Docker command line
+### Mount host directories as data volumes using the Docker command line

 In this case you need to specify the directories to mount on the run command.
 The process is the same than the one previously shown: